-Table 5.7: Most relevant enriched pathways for the DEGs between SF and PBCD14+ monocytes in CC-mixed and CC-IL7R.
+Table 5.7: Most relevant enriched pathways for the DEGs between synovial fluid and PBCD14+ monocytes in CC-mixed and CC-IL7R.
 Significantly DEGs based on the FDR and FC threhold were used for the analysis.
 Most relevant enriched pathways based on FDR<0.01. (∗) Enrichment for FDR<0.05.
 Additional pathways included in Table A.5.

-One of those pathways was for the Ag processing and presentation pathway, contributed by up-regulated expression in SF CD14+ monocytes of CD74 and genes from the HLA-D family such as HLA-DQA1 and HLA-DRB1 (Table 5.7).
-Enrichment for IFN signalling was driven differential expression of genes such as IFI6, IFITM3, ISG15 and the TF STAT1, all of them up-regulated in SF when compared to PB CD14+ monocytes.
+One of those pathways was for the Ag processing and presentation pathway, contributed by up-regulated expression in synovial fluid CD14+ monocytes of CD74 and genes from the HLA-D family such as HLA-DQA1 and HLA-DRB1 (Table 5.7).
+Enrichment for IFN signalling was driven differential expression of genes such as IFI6, IFITM3, ISG15 and the TF STAT1, all of them up-regulated in synovial fluid when compared to peripheral blood CD14+ monocytes.
 Another relevant enriched pathway was the extracellular matrix and extracellular matrix-associated proteins, which involve genes of the S100 family (including S100A8, S100A9, S100A10, S100A11 and S100A12, that interact with the receptor for advance glycosylation end products (RAGE) and induce production of matrix-degrading enzymes.
 The phagosome

-and lysosome formation pathway also appeared to be more active in SF CD14+ monocytes, with up-regulation of genes such as CTSL, which is involved in protein degradation in lisosomes and phagocytosis of apoptotic cells.
+and lysosome formation pathway also appeared to be more active in synovial fluid CD14+ monocytes, with up-regulation of genes such as CTSL, which is involved in protein degradation in lysosomes and phagocytosis of apoptotic cells.
 Lastly, enrichment for cytokine signalling was not driven by differential expression of cytokines but was contributed by up-regulation of pro-inflammatory TFs such as STAT1, amongst other genes.
 The most functionally relevant significantly enriched pathways identified for DEGs in the CC-IL7R subpopulation were common to the ones found in the CC-mixed cluster (Table 5.7).

 Moderate genome-wide correlation correlation between chromatin accessibility and scRNA-seq expression in the CC-mixed cluster

-In order to determine the overall correlation between scRNA-seq expression and chromatin accessibility, comparison between the log2FCs for all the expressed genes in the CC-mixed CD14+ monocytes cluster and all the accessible chromatin regions in bulk CD14+ monocytes between SF and PB was conducted
+In order to determine the overall correlation between scRNA-seq expression and chromatin accessibility, comparison between the log2FCs for all the expressed genes in the CC-mixed CD14+ monocytes cluster and all the accessible chromatin regions in bulk CD14+ monocytes between synovial fluid and peripheral blood was conducted

 .
-Changes in expression and chromatin accessibility only presented a moderate correlation in this data (R=0.214, pval=2x10−16)(Figure 5.16 b).
+Changes in expression and chromatin accessibility only showed a moderate correlation in this data (R=0.214, pval=2x10−16)(Figure 5.16 b).
 In the CC-mixed

 cluster, 64 genes out of the 251 DEGs (FDR<0.01 and FC>1.5) were proximal (≤ 5Kb) to one or more ATAC DARs (Table 5.8).
 This overlap was significant and